 For most, hearing about or discussing a will is uncomfortable.
 This is because wills remind Canadians of their mortality.
 However, you should never view a will negatively.
 Instead, think of a will as another essential part of your overall financial plan that outlines your final wishes in written or digital form.
 A will takes care of the ones you love even after you are gone.

 A will is a road map for your family, guiding them through a complicated time.
-It helps ensure your loved ones aren’t burdened with outstanding debts and that life insurance policies, bank accounts, investments, and other financial and non-financial matters are given due attention.
+It helps ensure your loved ones aren’t burdened with outstanding debts and that life insurance policies, bank accounts, investments, and other financial and non-financial matters are given attention.
 In our opinion, there is nothing better you can do for your family and friends in preparation for the unexpected.

 Intestacy Policy in Canada

 As an individual, you likely own assets in several classes.
-These assets might include property, financial assets such as stocks and bonds, vehicles, and more.
-However, if something happens to you and you don’t have a will in place, or the will is invalid, the government may determine how to distribute your estate.
+These assets might include property, financial assets such as stocks and bonds, vehicles, etc. However, if something happens to you and you don’t have a will in place, or the will is invalid, the government may determine how to distribute your estate.
 This process could cause unnecessary strain for your loved ones during an already-tough time.

 Prepare a legal online will in Canada with Epilogue.
 A properly drafted will ensure the distribution of your assets according to your wishes.

-Our Decision
+Our decision

 Epilogue is the best choice for creating an online will in Canada.
 Besides Epilogues featured benefits above, they are an emerging leader in this industry.
-Epilogue continues to help over a million Canadians easily create a legal estate plan, so they have peace of mind knowing they are prepared for the future.
+Epilogue continues to help over a million Canadians easily create a legal estate plan so they have peace of mind knowing they are prepared for the future.